pinnaculum/galacteek/README.rst

 - **Ctrl+o**: Browse IPFS path from the clipboard
 - **Ctrl+e**: Explore IPFS path from the clipboard
 - **Ctrl+g**: DAG view of IPFS object from the clipboard
+- **Ctrl+i**: Open the IPLD explorer for the IPFS object referenced in the clipboard

 Browser keybindings:
 --------------------